ryota2357/ryota2357.com/src/content/blog/2024/dev-tmux-connect-command/index.md

   # Display a list of sessions to the user (`select` command like)
   echo "Select a session:"
   # Use an array (-a), not a associative array (-A).
-Because if the user choiced "01", it will be treated as octal number.
+Because if the user choiced "01", it will be treated as number.
   # Note: The index of the array is no need to be continuous. (i.e. we can starts from 1)
   declare -a session_map
   local i=1 line session_name